 The Benefits of Celebrating Holidays in the Classroom

 Celebrating holidays in the classroom is fun and exciting, but it can also be very educational and culturally valuable for students.
-Especially in diverse communities or schools with ELLs, celebrating your students’ cultures and observed holidays can help everyone feel respected and included.
+Especially in diverse communities or schools with English language learners, celebrating your students’ cultures and observed holidays can help everyone feel respected and included.

 Should You Celebrate Holidays in the Classroom?

 In 1971, the Supreme Court case Lemon v.
 Kurtzman declared that public schools could not receive government funding if they taught religious subject matter.
 Since the decision does not speak to holidays specifically, most schools have continued to celebrate holidays in the classroom, but some have employed stricter guidelines to ensure the lesson content is appropriate and does not jeopardize their funding.

 These days, many public schools use the First Amendment Center’s “Finding Common Ground” as their academic guide.
 While we suggest reviewing their recommendations in full, here are some general rules: